Ericdataplus/Some_NeuroSCi/README.md

 ![Image](https://miro.medium.com/max/770/1*jnx3L4mcwNcWiVwPuTWdDg.jpeg)

-Interestingly, neurons can be defined as a “leaky bag of charged liquid.”
+"Interestingly, neurons can be defined as a “leaky bag of charged liquid.”
 So, all of a sudden, how have chemicals cropped up?
 It’s a crucial thing which many of us aren’t aware of.
 Neurons deal entirely with chemicals, and chemical reactions drive all the spikes and synapses.
 We indeed have [Na+, Cl-, K+, et al](https://www.frontiersin.org/articles/10.3389/fcell.2019.00058/full) in our brains.
-Fascinating, isn’t it?
+Fascinating, isn’t it?"

 I need to continue from Neuronal signaling